mazidcouk/devops-journey/learning-journey/linux/linux-commands-guide.md

 # Essential Linux Commands: A DevOps Engineer's Guide to System Mastery

 *As a DevOps engineer you'll find that mastering these fundamental Linux commands is crucial for efficient system administration and automation.
-Let's dive into the most important command categories that every system administrator and DevOps professional should know.*
+Let's look into some of the  most important command categories that every system administrator and DevOps professional should know.*

 ## 1. File System Management